 Major(s): Architectural Studies & Psychology

-Activities on campus: Women's Soccer Team, Amherst LEADS, Big Brothers Big Sisters
+Activities on campus: Women's Soccer Team, Student Athletes Advisory Committee, Tour Guides

 Hi!
-My name is Grace and I’m a sophomore from New York, which means I’m unfortunately a Jets fan amidst too many passionate Pats fans.
-Even still, I love Amherst for so many reasons, but two in particular stick out in my mind.
+My name is Grace and I’m a sophomore from outside of New York City.
+I love Amherst for so many reasons, but two in particular stick out in my mind.
 For one, I had no idea what I wanted to study before going to college.
 I thought maybe I’d study chemistry and be pre-med, but as I explored the open curriculum, I found that actually architecture was so much cooler!
-Plus I’m still able to major in psychology as well, while also taking Spanish classes on the side.
+Plus, the freedom to choose my own academic path has allowed me to major in psychology as well, while also taking Spanish classes on the side.
 The other (more important) reason I love Amherst is that I remember visiting for the first time and leaving with the impression that everyone I met was so friendly.
 And it’s true!
 Every individual person you meet here is outgoing, unique, and incredibly talented in his or her own way, so that you will learn something new or interesting or fun with every conversation and friendship that you have.
-I’d love to share all the things I’ve learned about Amherst over the past two years with any and all prospective students (except Patriots fans obviously).
+As a junior now I'd like to say I've learned a thing or two over the past couple of years here, and I’d love to share whatever sparse knowledge I may have with any and every prospective student to help make your college decision easier!